usd-cs-research/Mettle/README.md

 ```bash
 npm run setup:docker
 ```
-This script will build all the Docker images and make the required configurations for a local run of the application.
+This script will build all the Docker images and make the required configurations for a local run of the application in an interactive terminal.
 ## Local Development
 **Pre-requisites**